tulip-control/tulip-control/doc/install.rst

 The default synthesis tool for GR(1) specifications is `gr1c
 <http://scottman.net/2012/gr1c>`_.
 Please install at least version 0.9.0 (the
 current release at time of writing).

-For computing discrete abstractions from hybrid system descriptions, it is highly recommended---but not required---that you install `GLPK
-<http://www.gnu.org/s/glpk/>`_ (a fast linear programming solver).
-Note that you
-need to install GLPK *before* installing CVXOPT and follow the instructions in CVXOPT installation to ensure it recognizes GLPK as a solver.
-If you are a `MacPorts <http://www.macports.org/>`_ user, please note that MacPorts does not do this linking automatically.

 The following are optional Python packages, listed with a summary of dependent
 features: